cilium/cilium/Documentation/helm-values.rst

      - Configure the maximum number of service entries in the load balancer maps.
      - int
      - ``65536``
+   * - :spelling:ignore:`bpf.lbSourceRangeAllTypes`
+     - Enable loadBalancerSourceRanges CIDR filtering for all service types, not just LoadBalancer services.
+The corresponding NodePort and ClusterIP (if enabled for cluster-external traffic) will also apply the CIDR filter.
+     - bool
+     - ``false``
    * - :spelling:ignore:`bpf.mapDynamicSizeRatio`
      - Configure auto-sizing for all BPF maps based on available memory. ref: https://docs.cilium.io/en/stable/network/ebpf/maps/
      - float64